 Some of the symptoms of rheumatoid arthritis may be similar

-to symptoms of
+to symptoms of other health conditions.

 The course of